6 Tips To Nurture Your Child's Mental Health

 2. Allow your child to be bored.

 How often have you heard your child say, 'I'm bored!'?
-If they haven't said it this week, they may be too busy!!
-Boredom is healthy for your child; it gives them time to work out and tap into different parts of the brain.
+They may be too busy if they haven't said it this week!
+Boredom is healthy for your child; it gives them time to work out and tap into different brain parts.
 It encourages creativity and enables your child to problem solve and find new ways to entertain themselves – all good things.
 Boredom is also a time that children can use to freely play with siblings and friends -a time when they learn how to resolve disagreements and compromise.
 So, don't feel pressured to pack your child's day full of activities – next time they say they are bored, just smile and know you are doing them a favour.

 3. Set clear boundaries and routines.